 their work to disaster relief but in the early 2000's began to work in long-term sustainable change.

-CEPAD is the primary recipient of CEPAD USA's grants.
+CEPAD is the primary recipient of CEPAD-USA's grants.
 CEPAD works with impoverished villages in Nicaragua to provide training for women, farmers, youth and pastors.
-CEPAD works with approximately 40 villages for 5 years until they graduate from CEPAD's programs and are ready to support themselves.
+CEPAD works with 47 villages for 5 years until they graduate from CEPAD's programs and have improved their financial stability.
 You can learn more about CEPAD's work on our Supported Projects page.

 To visit CEPAD's website to go: www.cepadnica.org